 This year, I really started to establish my school counselor identity.
 I know, without a doubt, that this is the only job for me.
 I've tried subbing as a teacher or teacher assistant, but nothing feels quite as right as being a school counselor.
 I was the official school counselor at a K-3 charter school.
 I started establishing my vision for my school counseling program.
 I saw the direction I wanted my career to go.
 I realized that at some point, I want to attend a PSCA Conference and an ASCA Conference.
 Maybe at some point, I'll even present at one.
 I may never win school counselor of the year, but wherever I land up being an official school counselor, I want my "kids" (students) to think I'm the best counselor in the world.
 It shouldn't be hard to convince them of that based on how much I love school counseling.

 I learned that I'm adaptable.
-Shortly after taking my long-term sub job at Freemansburg, I started to establish relationships with staff.
+Shortly after taking my long-term sub job in an elementary school, I started to establish relationships with staff.
 I felt like I belonged there.
 I feel like if I get another long-term substitute school counseling job, all I have to do is share my personality and joy and I'll fit right in.
 I'm Proactive (Habit 1) by nature and I love to jump right in and get my hands dirty.
 I'm always asking what I can do to help and I am highly visible in the schools that I work in.
 I also learned that I love teaching school counselor interns.
-I had the opportunity to "supervise" two interns at Freemansburg.
+I had the opportunity to "supervise" two interns at this school.
 I thought I would never want to have interns, but they changed my mind.
 More on this in a future post.

 Charter v.
 Public

 I always knew I wanted to work in a public school.
-Bethlehem Area School District made such a positive impact on me in the four years I worked and interned there that it hurt for me to leave and go to a charter school, especially one that had such a tumultuous relationship with the BASD.
+The school district that I have spent most of my professional career working for has made such a positive impact on me in the four years I worked and interned there that it hurt for me to leave and go to a charter school, especially one that had such a tumultuous relationship with my district.
 I knew I wasn't happy in the charter school I worked at and that I was looking to return to the public school system.
-I returned to BASD to sub as a teacher and teacher assistant and as an LTS school counselor.
+I returned to my district to sub as a teacher and teacher assistant and as an LTS school counselor.
 I loved it.
 This experience reinforced that I belong in a public school.
 One of the things I noticed right off the bat is that there is more of an opportunity for work-life balance or Sharpening the Saw (Habit 7) in public schools.
 Public schools also follow education law more closely than charter schools.
 I know that public schools are the only place for me.

 What I Want